vgudapati/DRLND_Continuous_Control/README.md

 ### Setup

+1. Clone the repository from https://github.com/vgudapati/DRLND_Continuous_Control.git
-1. Setup the dependencies as described [here](https://github.com/udacity/deep-reinforcement-learning/blob/master/README.md).
+2. Setup the dependencies as described [here](https://github.com/udacity/deep-reinforcement-learning/blob/master/README.md).
-2. Download the environment from one of the links below.
+3. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: (The below is for the version 2 of the project with 20 agents)

     - **_Version 2: Twenty (20) Agents_**
         - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux.zip)